maxludden/supergene-v2/books/book09/md/chapter-2890.md

 “What was that power?
 He turned a true god into a butterfly.”

 “God’s Daddy really is God’s Daddy.
 He can let you level up, and he can let you level down.
-This is so f*cking sick.”
+This is so fucking sick.”

 “That is way too much power.
 Who can fight against such power?
 Even a true god elite was downgraded.
 If Han Sen joined the geno god list fight, he would have likely ended up in first place.
 It wouldn’t be Golden Growler giving his position to Dollar.”